Function synthesis for maximizing model counting: Application to Software Security

 \comm{ \retq{do we need this ? : After bit-blasting, the patterns in the resulting formula that correspond to specific operations in the original formula (i.e. multiplications, additions) are not easily recoverable.
 Similarly, patterns in the answer to the \dProb{} on the bit-blasted formula is not easily converted back to a given set of operations in the original formula's language.} }

 Let us notice some interesting properties of the attacker synthesis's \dProb{} problems.
 If controlled variables $x_1$, $x_2$, ..., $x_n$ are input in this order within the program then necessarily $H_1 \subseteq H_2 \subseteq ... \subseteq H_n$.
 That is, the knowledge of the attacker only increases as long as newer observable values became available to it.
 Moreover, since we assumed that variables are used only after they were initialized, the sets $H_i$ contain observable variables that are dependent only on the counting variables $Y$.
-If moreover $H_1 \not=\emptyset$, \comm{and (that is, now a static condition easy to check on the program)} then this enables the use of the local resolution method described in \cref{sec:local}.
+Hence we can apply iteratively the following steps from the local resolution method described in \cref{sec:local}: \begin{itemize} \item While $H_1 \not=\emptyset$, \comm{and (that is, now a static condition easy to check on the program)} apply the local resolution method described in \cref{subsec:local1} iteratively until $H_1$ becomes empty.
 For example, it is the case of \cref{ex:sec:simpleatk} where $z_1$ is dependent only on counting variables $y_1$ and $y_2$.